ThanksCheersHrng/data-analytics-power-bi-report19/README.md

 Complete as of 09/03/24.
 Frighteningly easy.
 Just create four pages in the Report view, name them, and leave a colourful left-side rectangle that will become the navigation pane.

 ### Milestone 5.
 Complete as of 09/03/24.
 Built customer detail page.
 Cleaned data when report made it obvious the initial date table hadn't been set up properly.
+Didn't have adding trendline as an option so one task incomplete.
+See Evidence....JPG.

 ### Milestone 6.
 Complete as of ##/03/24